-All about fishing for walleye in NM lakes.
+Guide to fishing for walleye in local lakes.

 Most fishermen would never guess that New Mexico has several excellent walleye fisheries.
-Abiquiu Reservoir, Brantley Lake, Caballo Lake, Clayton Lake, Conchas Lake, Sumner Lake and Ute Lake all have populations of walleye.
+Abiquiu Reservoir, Caballo Lake, Clayton Lake, Cochiti Lake, Conchas Lake, Santa Rosa Lake, Sumner Lake and Ute Lake all have populations of walleye.

 New Mexico walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.